Photo taken of 93K in previous hangar location – Now located at KSUS Million Air B-9

 Please : Fuel to the tabs, 32 Gallons useable.
 If it’s a long trip, fuel up as needed before leaving and then to the tabs when you put it back in the hangar.

-Oil and cleaning supplies are located on black shelving at the left side of the hangar (on the left wall if you are facing from the main hangar door).
-Please use spray and terry towels to clean bugs off the leading edges.
-Microfiber is provided for windscreen only.
+Oil and cleaning supplies are located on the left side of the hangar (on the left wall if you are facing from the hangar door).
+Please use spray bottle marked airframe and terry towels from the airframe container to clean bugs off the leading edges after each flight.
+Microfiber is provided for windscreen only and will be used with spray bottle marked for windows after each flight as well.

 When leaving the aircraft for the next pilot, please fasten the seatbelts across the seat (don’t leave them dangling), stow the shoulder harness and leave it neat and clean.